HartlandRobotics/ArduinoIntroduction/index.md

 <img class="logo intro-logo" src="{{ site.baseurl }}/assets/nodebots.codemash.final.png" />

 ## How to claim your Photon as your own

+<iframe width="480" height="360" src="https://www.youtube.com/embed/jhism2iqT7o" frameborder="0" allowfullscreen></iframe>

 We've released all of the photons from our account, so now the chips are yours.
-You will need to create an account with Particle and [provision your chip as your own](https://docs.particle.io/guide/getting-started/start/photon/).
+Watch this [video](https://youtu.be/jhism2iqT7o) for details.
+Basically, you will need to create an account with Particle and [provision your chip as your own](https://docs.particle.io/guide/getting-started/start/photon/).
 You will get a new API key, so don't forget to update your JavaScript code with the new API key and name!

 You will also need to re-add [VoodooSpark](https://github.com/voodootikigod/voodoospark) to the board so that Johnny-Five can communicate with it!